GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 #### TestFileHotAttach
 Validate that hot attach disks work: a file can be written to the disk, the disk can be detached and reattached, and the file can still be read.

-- <b>Background</b>: On windows and linux instances, we want to verify that we can add and remove additional disks.
-The hot attach functionality can be used to verify that disk memory is not lost after attach and detach operations.

-- <b>Test Logic</b>: The test writes a file to the disk, and then detaches and reattaches the disk.
-The test then verifies that the file can be read from.